Snapchat’s new partners attach instant apps and games to ads

 - Slyce – Mobile coupons

 Snapchat needs to reinvigorate its ad platform.
-Snap missed on earnings in Q2 when it earned $181.6 million in revenue with a loss of -$0.16 earnings per share compared to Wall Street’s expectation of $185.8 million.
+Snap missed on earnings in Q2 when it pulled $181.6 million in revenue with a loss of -$0.16 earnings per share compared to Wall Street’s expectation of $185.8 million.
 Meanwhile, Snapchat’s growth has slowed significantly since the launch of clone Instagram Stories.

 Snapchat can’t compete with the scale or targeting of competitors like Google and Facebook.
 But if it can make its ads the most enjoyable and memorable, it may be able to squeeze more revenue out of each of its users.
 Interactive ads are the best way to do that.